emijrp/wmcharts/README.md

 wmcharts
 ========

-A compilation of charts about Wikimedia projects.
+A collection of charts about Wikimedia projects, including activity on recent changes, new pages, deletions, blocks, protections, file uploads, reverts and more.